 How Do I Treat My Dog's Ingrown Hairs?

 Poulticing the area with cotton wool soaked in warm salt water may help.
 This softens and warms the skin, making it easier for the hair to 'punch' it's way out.
-In addition, this can help unclog hair follicles that have become choked with debris, and trapped the hair within.
+In addition, this can help unclog hair follicles that have become choked with debris, trapping the hair within.

 It's important to stop the dog chewing the area, as this leads to infection.
-If a paw is affected, then try covering it with a thick sock (provided your dog isn't a sock eater!) or wearing a cone of shame.
+If a paw is affected, then try covering it with a thick sock (provided your dog isn't a sock eater!) or wearing the Elizabethan collar.

-Once the vet is satisfied there is no foreign body causing the irritation, they may well prescribe antibiotic and regular washes of the area.
-Sometimes long course are needed of 8 weeks or more, until the problem settles down.
-If you have a specific question about treatment, follow one of the links above to ask our in-house vet.
+Once the vet is satisfied there is no foreign body causing the irritation, they may well prescribe antibiotics and regular washes of the area.
+Sometimes long courses are needed of 8 weeks or more, until the problem settles down.

 How are Ingrown Hairs Similar in Dogs and Humans?

 Be it a dog or human, ingrown hairs have many similarities: